XPath Constraints

 A constraint can be added to any XPath query to filter the data retrieved.
 It should always take the form of a valid expression.
 This should consist of one or more entities, attributes, or associations combined with operators, functions, and keywords or system variables.

 In Studio Pro version 10.5, a new, visual, way of constructing XPath constraints was introduced.
-This is called Visual Builder for database constraints.
+This is called visual Builder for XPath constraints (Builder).
+This was in beta in version 10.5 and released as GA in version 10.12.

-Ensure the Builder (beta) option is selected to use the Builder.
-You can switch between the Builder and the XPath expression to view them in different ways.
+Ensure the Builder option is selected to use the Builder—this is the default from Mendix version 10.10.
+You can switch between the Builder and the XPath expression editor to view them in different ways.
 You can also set the Builder as the default in your preferences.

 The entity you are retrieving from the database is already selected as the context and this is indicated in the dialog box as Select records of {entity}.